 The Commission supports a framework where the utility embeds in and utilizes existing emergency preparedness and response frameworks, rather than developing redundant or contrary platforms.
 SEMS is a structure for coordination between the government and local emergency response organizations.
 It provides and facilitates the flow of emergency information and resources within and between the organizational levels of on-the-ground responders, local government, operational areas, regions and state management.
 Although the utilities are not government agencies, and state management cannot allocate resources from the utilities, the utilities should, consistent with the principles of SEMS, follow the notification practices included therein, which means that the utilities will be responsible for contacting local public safety officials in impacted jurisdictions, through pre-designated channels prior to and during a de-energization event.
-The utility must ensure that an impending de-energization event is communicated to local and state officials.
-The utilities must work with public safety partners to disseminate all information in formats and through processes that are used by public safety partners during other emergencies, including developing messaging aligned with the best practices outlined in the California Alert and Warning Guidelines.
+The utility must use all available means to communicate a de-energization event to local and state officials.
+The utilities must work with public safety partners to disseminate all information in formats and through processes that are used by public safety partners during other emergencies, including developing messaging consistent with the California Alert and Warning Guidelines.

-- Consistent with SEMS,100 the electric investor-owned utilities will • be responsible for contacting local public safety officials in impacted jurisdictions prior to and during a de-energization event.
-The electric investor-owned utilities must communicate an impending de-energization event to local and state officials.
+- Consistent with SEMS, the electric investor-owned utilities will be responsible for contacting local public safety officials in impacted jurisdictions prior to and during a de-energization event.
+The electric investor-owned utilities must use all available means to communicate a de-energization event to local and state officials.
 The electric investor-owned utilities must work with public safety partners to disseminate all information in formats and through processes that are used by public safety partners during other emergencies, including developing notification messaging consistent with the California Alert and Warning Guidelines.
-The electric investor-owned utilities must partner with local and state public safety partners to develop notification strategies for all customer groups that comport with the best practices articulated in the California Statewide Alert and Warning Guidelines. - In advance of the 2019 wildfire season, the electric investor-owned utilities must continue to partner with local jurisdictions, CalOES and CAL FIRE to develop a comprehensive, coordinated and cohesive notification framework including, but not limited to, the electric investor-owned utilities providing notification to public safety partners and public safety partners, to the extent they are willing and able, providing secondary or supplemental notification to the general public.
-Electric investor-owned utilities retain responsibility to ensure notification of affected customers. - The electric investor-owned utilities, in partnership with local and state public safety partners, must develop notification strategies for AFN populations up to and including in-person notification.
+The electric investor-owned utilities must partner with local and state public safety partners to develop notification strategies for all customer groups that comport with the Statewide Alert and Warning Guidelines. - In advance of the 2019 wildfire season, the electric investor-owned utilities must continue to partner with local jurisdictions, CalOES and CAL FIRE to develop a comprehensive, coordinated and cohesive notification framework including, but not limited to, the electric investor-owned utilities providing notification to public safety partners and public safety partners providing notification to the general public.

+- The electric investor-owned utilities, in partnership with local and state public safety partners, must develop notification strategies for AFN populations up to and including in-person notification.
 The electric investor-owned utilities should strive to develop a coordinated positive/affirmative notification strategy with public safety partners for pre-designated AFN populations.
-Pre-designated AFN populations should be determined in coordination with public safety partners, whenever possible, but should include customers on medical baseline tariffs that are dependent upon electricity for the provision of life-sustaining services.
+Pre-designated AFN populations should be determined in coordination with public safety partners, whenever possible. - To aid in preparation, the electric investor-owned utilities must provide, if requested, relevant GIS data, including identification of critical facilities, circuits, and number of medical baseline customers, to local jurisdictions in advance of wildfire season.